Blog

 Stage 5: When the Delivery Fails

 No delivery operation achieves a hundred percent first-attempt success rate.
-Failed attempts are a cost center in every fleet, and how a system handles them determines how large that cost center becomes.
+Failed attempts are a cost center in every fleet, and how a delivery management system handles them determines how large that cost center becomes.

 When a driver cannot complete a delivery, the system should capture the failure reason (customer absent, address unreachable, refused delivery, damaged goods) and immediately trigger a structured response.
 That response should include an automatic customer notification, a rescheduling option surfaced to the customer directly, and a requeued delivery job created in the system without dispatcher intervention.